vppelli/chat-app/README.md

 - The ability to send the audio file.

 ## Setup
-> Step by step on how to setup and run chat app.
+> Step by step on how to set up and run the chat app.
 - Download the project or Clone this repository.
 - Make sure you have **Node.js** installed on terminal
 - Install **Expo** globally on terminal
-- Inside the terminal navigate to project folder and install all dependencies `npm install`
+- Inside the terminal navigate to the project folder and install all dependencies `npm install`
 - Starting up the Chat app
 > Both Firebase and Dialogflow use Google
-  - Create Firebase Account and setup
+  - Create a Firebase Account and setup
-  - Create Dialogflow Account and setup
+  - Create a Dialogflow Account and setup
-  - Aquire the keys for both
+  - Acquire the keys to both
-  - Make sure Firebase you `allow read, write:` **ture**
+  - Make sure Firebase you `allow read, write:` **true**
 - Adding your Firebase and Dialogflow keys into Project
-> I am using Environment variables ( .env ) file.
+> I am using the Environment variables ( .env ) file.
 > **Environment variables in Node are used to store sensitive data such as passwords, API credentials, and other information that should not be written directly in code.**
-> To use this create a .env file to store your Keys, **Make sure** you have it in the root of project.
-Use Correct Naming `EXPO_PUBLIC_` must go infront of [NAME]="SecretAPIkey"
+> To use this create a .env file to store your Keys, **Make sure** you have it in the root of the project.
+Use Correct Naming `EXPO_PUBLIC_` must go in front of [NAME]="SecretAPIkey"
   - Location for FirebaseConfig in [App.js](https://github.com/vppelli/chat-app/blob/main/App.js#L47)
   <img src="https://github.com/vppelli/chat-app/blob/main/img/firebaseconfig.png">